 Principal Stephen Lepire

-View Recordings of Panther Preview Night Presentations and more - HERE
+View Recordings of the 2020 Panther Preview Night Presentations and more - HERE

 Newbury Park High School is home to the oldest and largest International Baccalaureate (IB) program in the region.
 Our Diploma Program (DP) is a rigorous pre-university course of study for highly motivated secondary school students.
 This broad and balanced curriculum requires 11th and 12th grade IB diploma candidates to study multiple languages, social science, experimental science, mathematics, and an elective.